daeh/eslint-template/README.md

 yarn install ### or: npm install
 ```

-In addition to installing the dependancies, this will create the `eslint.config.js` link to `eslint.config.mjs`.
+In addition to installing the dependencies, this will create the `eslint.config.js` link to `eslint.config.mjs`.

 ### VS Code Settings